phuongtran7/Trello_2_Monthly_CMake/README.md

 {API Key}
 {Token}
 ```
-and then put it next to the compiled executable
+and then put it next to the compiled executable.

 5. Run the executable by `./CMake_Trello2Monthly`